honeysdet/PythonTechDemo/README.md

 this is a smoke suite for PIM module in Orange HRM

-frame work designed in page object model design
+frame work designed in page object model design with multi browser support

 tools